irworkshop/accountability_datacleaning/state/fl/contribs/docs/fl_contribs_diary.md

 >
 > The information presented in the campaign finance database is an
 > accurate representation of the reports filed with the Florida Division
-> of Elections. &gt; &gt; Some of the information in the campaign
+> of Elections. \> \> Some of the information in the campaign finance
-> finance database was submitted in electronic form, and some of the
+> database was submitted in electronic form, and some of the information
-> information was key-entered from paper reports.
-Sometimes items which
+> was key-entered from paper reports.
+Sometimes items which are not
-> are not consistent with filing requirements, such as incorrect codes
+> consistent with filing requirements, such as incorrect codes or
-> or incorrectly formatted or blank items, are present in the results of
+> incorrectly formatted or blank items, are present in the results of a
-> a query.
-They are incorrect in the database because they were
+> query.
+They are incorrect in the database because they were incorrect
-> incorrect on reports submitted to the division.
+> on reports submitted to the division.

 > #### What does the Database Contain?
 >